 I also carry the title of SR. Reed a Knight of the Conch Republic, Knighted by Mel Fisher Himself, King of the Conch Republic, in 1997.
 I have been diving since 1972 when I was trained by Otto F. W. Gasser at Cal-Poly Pomona.
 I am LA County Certified, PADI Senior Advanced Diver, NAUI Master SCUBA Diver, NAUI Nitrox, SDI Solo Diver, NSS-CDS Cave Diver, National Association for Cave Diving, and IANTD Cave Certified for Nitrox.
 Also Rescue International Dive Rescue 1 certified and SDI Oxygen administer and Defibrillator operator.

-I now have four-thousand eight hundred and eight dives as of December 2016 around the world.
+I now have four-thousand eight hundred and sixty eight dives as of December 2017 around the world.
 I dive with Wiley's Scuba Locker and traveled extensively in the Caribbean & South Pacific.
 I Teach digital Photography classes as well as underwater video instruction.
 I have been published in Magazines and news papers (Press Enterprise) and many internet news letters and web sites including the Official PADI site, as well as winning a number of digital photography contests and art shows around the South Land.
 My pictures have been published in numerous books to date.
 I have the front and back cover of Dive Zero Digital Magazine.
 I have Published thirty four Coffee Table books featuring my Photos.
 I have shot Video for National Geographic Channel's Expeditions to the Edge TV show.
 I am skilled with Avid Pro editing software and Adobe Photo Shop.
 I sell many of my Photographs in the Southern California Area and have produced and directed dozens of dive videos & underwater production assignments.
 I was also an active member, for six and half years, of the Riverside County's Search and Recovery Dive Team.
 I am is also qualified on most salvage lift devises and have worked with California State Department of Parks on boat and evidence recovery a long with Tony Wiley.
 I am known as "Papa Bear" to many of my friends and fellow divers and can be found on MySpace/nescher.reed

 Another Team Member is Anthony (Tony) Wiley, X-Navy Diver and one of only a handful of people to have dived the USS Arizona with the Navy for the U.S. Department of Parks.
 He has shot Footage of the Arizona for the BBC, for a documentary about the deterioration of the ship, as well as other assignments for the Navy.